YoRyan/open-nec/Docs/for-contributors/index.md

 - `luacheck.exe`: the [Luacheck](https://github.com/mpeterv/luacheck) linter.
 Its static analysis capabilities are much appreciated for an untyped language like Lua.
 Although it was designed for Lua 5.1+, it works well enough on 5.0—with the exception of variable length arguments, which it misinterprets as "unused variables."
 The static Windows executable will work just fine.
 - `luac50.exe`: the Lua 5.0 [compiler](https://sourceforge.net/projects/luabinaries/files/5.0.3/Tools%20Executables/).
 This is used to compile the actual bytecode for Train Simulator.
 - `serz.exe`: Train Simulator's .bin compiler.
 Included with the game.
+- `ConvertToDav.exe`: Train Simulator's .dav compiler.
+Included with the game.

 It also helps to have the following tools handy: